foxdonut/meiosis/helpers/routing/README.md

 </a>
 ```

-We can also navigate to a parent route, child route, and sibling route:
+We can also navigate to a parent route, child route, sibling route, and same route:

 ```jsx
 // Say we are in [Route.User({ name }), Route.Profile()].